What does it mean to be a barista?

 Maintenance and Technician Classes:

-This course is excellent for coffee enthusiasts, coffee shop managers and owners, as well as general technicians who want to sharpen their repair skills and provide technical and maintenance services to clients.
-This class can only be taken by an appointment, and is designed to be a necessary one day class, an advanced three-day class or an intensive five-day class:
+This course is excellent for coffee enthusiasts, coffee shop managers, and owners, and general technicians who want to sharpen their repair skills and provide technical and maintenance services to clients.
+This class can only be taken by appointment, and is designed to be a necessary one-day class, an advanced three-day class, or an intensive five-day class:

 Basic Maintenance + Technical Class: